afmohame/Arduino-Uno-R3/README.md

 ### 2.2.4.
 Analog to Digital Converter (ADC)

->The Arduino Uno R3 is rated to work at a minimum temperature of -40 C and at a maximum temperature fo 85 C (it is mentioned that at these extreme temperatures some components might not work).
+>The Arduino Uno R3 is rated to work at a minimum temperature of -40 °C and at a maximum temperature fo 85 °C (it is mentioned that at these extreme temperatures some components might not work).